 Students meeting all requirements for graduation and electing to graduate early must apply for early graduation at least one month prior to the student's final quarter.
 Applications can be picked up in the 11/12 office and submitted to the Principal's Office.
-The Principal will meet with each early graduation applicant prior to recommending candidates to the Board of Education for approval.
+The principal will meet with each early graduation applicant prior to recommending candidates to the Board of Education for approval.

-Linn-Mar High School students are required to earn 250 credits in order to graduate.
-In addition, the following department requirements must be met in order to earn a diploma:
+Linn-Mar High School students are required to earn 250 credits to graduate.
+In addition, the following department requirements must be met to earn a diploma:

 - English 40 credits.
-Must include English I or Advanced English I (10 credits each), English II or Advanced English II (may opt out if pass Advanced English I with a 90% or higher grade), English III or Advanced English III, and one speech/acting course (5 credits). - Mathematics 30 credits.
+Must include English I or Advanced English I (10 credits each), English II or Advanced English II (may opt out if student passes Advanced English I with a 90% or higher grade), English III or Advanced English III, and one public speaking (rhetoric/speech/acting/communications) course (5 credits). - Mathematics 30 credits.
 Must include Algebra 1 (10 credits) or Algebra 1A and Algebra 1B (20 credits).
-Students who successfully complete both semesters of Algebra 1 may not then take Algebra 1A or Algebra 1B to fulfill the Algebra or three year Math requirement. - Science 30 credits.
-Must include General Biology (10 credits) or Fundamentals of Biology I and Fundamentals of Biology II (20 credits), a physical science course (Chemistry, Physics, or Earth and Physical Science) (10 credits).
-Ten elective credits may include the following technical offerings: Agriculture, Food and Natural Resources, Principles of Agricultural Science Animal, Natural Resources and Ecology, Food Science and Safety, and Aquaculture Science. - Science (starting with the Class of 2022) 30 credits.
-Must include General Biology (10 credits) or AP Biology 1&2 (15 credits) an earth science course (Earth Science (10 credits), Earth and Space Science (10 credits), or AP Environmental Science 1&2 (15 credits)), a chemistry course (Applied Chemistry and Physics (10 credits) or Chemistry I (10 credits)), and a physics course (Earth and Space Science (10 credits), Applied Chemistry and Physics (10 credits), Physics I (10 credits), or AP Physics 1&2 (20 credits)). - Social Studies 30 credits.
-Must include U.S. History 9 or Advanced U.S. History 9 (10 credits) or AP U.S. History (15 credits), World History (10 credits) or AP World History (15 credits), American Government (5 credits) or AP American Government (10 credits), and one social studies elective (5 credits). - Social Studies (starting with the Class of 2022) 30 credits.
-Must include U.S. History 9 or Advanced U.S. History 9 (10 credits) or AP U.S. History (15 credits), World History (10 credits) or AP World History (15 credits), American Government (5 credits) or AP American Government (10 credits), Introductory Psychology or Sociology (5 credits). - Personal Finance 5 credits.
-Students must receive credit for Personal Finance (5 credits) or complete and demonstrate financial literacy competencies gained through a designated online financial literacy course. - Health/Fitness 20 credits.
+Students who successfully complete both semesters of Algebra 1 may not then take Algebra 1A or Algebra 1B to fulfill the Algebra or three-year Math requirement. - Science 30 credits.
+Must include General Biology (10 credits) or AP Biology 1&2 (15 credits) an earth science course (Earth Science (10 credits), Earth and Space Science (10 credits), or AP Environmental Science 1&2 (15 credits)), a chemistry course (Applied Physics and Chemistry (10 credits) or Chemistry I (10 credits)), and a physics course (Earth and Space Science (10 credits), Applied Chemistry and Physics (10 credits), Physics I (10 credits), or AP Physics 1&2 (20 credits)). - Social Studies 30 credits.
+Must include U.S. History 9 or Advanced U.S. History 9 (10 credits) or AP U.S. History (15 credits), World History (10 credits) or AP World History (15 credits), American Government (5 credits) or AP American Government (10 credits), and Introductory Psychology or Sociology (5 credits). - Personal Finance 5 credits.
+Students must receive credit for Personal Finance (5 credits) or complete and demonstrate financial literacy competencies gained through MOC or a designated online financial literacy course. - Health/Fitness 20 credits.
 Must include Health I (5 credits).
 Must include a Lifetime Fitness Course each school year.